 It gives an attractively unique appearance with a proper finish.
 If you pay more attention to detail, Ash is the wood for you.

 Ash has shock resistance.
-If your Ash wood cabinets got hit hard because of heavy items, most of the shock force will absorb by the wood itself and protect from splitting and cracking.
+If your Ash wood cabinets got hit hard because of heavy items, most of the shock force will absorb by the wood itself and protect it from splitting and cracking.

 Pros and Cons of Ash as a Cabinet Material